xmif1/TeaLang2/README.md

 have ```C```-style comments, that is, ```//. . .``` for line comments and ```/*. . . */``` for block comments.
 The languages
 are case-sensitive and each function is expected to return a value. _Tea2Lang_ in particular has 5 primitive types: ‘float’, ‘int’, ‘bool’, ‘char’ and ‘string’.
 Binary operators, such as ‘+’, require that the operands have matching types;
 the languages do not perform any implicit/automatic typecasting.
+The languages also support function overloading.

 The following is a syntactically and semantically correct _Tea2Lang_ program:
 ```